APSL/redux-i18n/README.md

 By default, this script will search for all literals inside your **src** folder with a regular expression and build a **locales/template.pot** file.
 This file can then be used in [Poedit](https://poedit.net/) to build *en.po*, *es.po*, etc. files.

-If you want to set other source folder, you can use the *source* parameter.
+If you want to set other source folder, you can use the `--source` switch.

 ```json
     "scripts": {